 |"Liverpool Street Underground Station Shelter: A family sleeps in the underground tunnel; even the girl's doll has its own improvised bed."
 November 1940. © IWM (D 1582).
 Photographer: Bill Brandt.|

 Lorraine's return to the Reich has closed an historical chapter which liberated age-old German land and righted a political wrong.
 The century-long battle for the Rhine has now been ended.
-Within this territory the complete economical and political union of Lorraine and Saarpfalz will be effected.US/Latin American Relations: In a telegram to Secretary of STate Cordell Hull, US Ambassador to Uruguay Edwin C. Wilson once again warns of virulent pro-Nazi sentiment in the country.
+Within this territory the complete economical and political union of Lorraine and Saarpfalz will be effected.US/Latin American Relations: In a telegram to Secretary of State Cordell Hull, US Ambassador to Uruguay Edwin C. Wilson once again warns of virulent pro-German sentiment in the country.
 Such worries about Uruguay and Argentina are what have led to the succession of "Show the Flag" operations that are still on-going.
-Wilson paints a picture of a weak government unable to stop the growth in pro-Nazi sentiment which he claims could lead to an "armed movement."
+Wilson paints a picture of a weak government unable to stop the growth in pro-German sentiment which he claims could lead to an "armed movement."

 |Lucille Ball wedding photo.|